zz-sol/Tess/README.md

 # Run tests with specific backend
 cargo test --no-default-features --features ark_bls12381

-# Run with verbose output
-cargo test -- --nocapture
 ```

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome.
+Please submit a pull request.
+For major changes, open an issue first to discuss what you would like to change.

 ## Acknowledgments

-This implementation is based on the research paper:
+This implementation follows the research paper:

 **"Threshold Encryption with Silent Setup"**
 by Sanjam Garg, Guru-Vamsi Policharla, and Mingyuan Wang